crystal-lang/rfcs/text/0009-lifetime-event_loop.md

 -->

-The run loop first waits on `epoll`/`kqueue`, canceling IO timeouts as it resumes fibers, then proceeds to process timers.
+The run loop first waits on `epoll`/`kqueue`, canceling IO timeouts as it resumes the ready fibers, then proceeds to process timers.

-The epoll/kqueue call doesn't wait until the next ready timer (it could without MT and with `preview_mt` but can't for execution contexts).
-It instead relies on `timerfd` on Linux and `EVTFILT_TIMER` on BSD to interrupt a blocking event loop wait.
-It also allows to circumvent the 1ms precision of `epoll_wait` on Linux.
+The `epoll_wait` and `kevent` syscalls can wait until a timeout is reached.
+The event loop implementations don't use the timeout and instead wait forever (blocking) or don't wait at all (nonblocking).
+There are a couple reasons:

+1. Epoll also has a minimum timeout precision of 1ms, but what if the next expiring timer is in 10us?

+3. In a single threaded context we could set the timeout to the next expiring timer; that would work for no MT as well as `preview_mt`, but if we share the event loop instance between threads —which will be the case with execution contexts— then we have a race condition: another thread can set a sooner expiring timer just before we'd wait, and a mutex wouldn't help to solve (can't keep it locked until the syscall returns).

+Instead, we use an extra `timerfd` (Linux) and `EVFILT_TIMER` (macOS, *BSD) that have sub-millisecond precision (except for DragonFlyBSD), and that we can update in parallel when the next expiring timer has changed, using a mutex to prevent parallel races.

 ## Components